^

 • Confirmed accelerated supraventricular tachycardia.

-With palpation of the heart, note the accelerated, spilled, shifted to the left and down the apical impulse.
-Often a diffuse and intensified cardiac impulse and epigastric pulsation is revealed due to hypertrophy and dilatation of the right ventricle.
+Palpation of the heart reveals an increased, diffuse, leftward and downward shifted apical impulse.
+A diffuse and increased cardiac impulse and epigastric pulsation are often detected due to hypertrophy and dilatation of the right ventricle.

-• Shortness of breath: 0 - no, 1 - at a load, 2 - at rest.
+• Shortness of breath: 0 - no, 1 - during exertion, 2 - at rest.

-• Swollen cervical veins: 0 - no, 1 - lying, 2 - standing.
+• Swollen neck veins: 0 - no, 1 - lying down, 2 - standing.

-• Choruses in the lungs: 0 - no, 1 - lower divisions (up to 1/3), 2 - up to the scapula (up to 2/3), 3 - over the whole surface of the lungs.
+• Wheezing in the lungs: 0 - no, 1 - lower sections (up to 1/3), 2 - up to the shoulder blades (up to 2/3), 3 - over the entire surface of the lungs.

-• Presence of a gallop rhythm: 0 - no, 1 - is.
+• Presence of gallop rhythm: 0 - no, 1 - yes.

-• Baked 0 - not enlarged, 1 - up to 5 cm, 2 - more than 5 cm.
+• Liver 0 - not enlarged, 1 - up to 5 cm, 2 - more than 5 cm.

-• Edema: 0 - no, 1 - pastoznost, 2 - edema, 3 - anasarca.
+• Edema: 0 - none, 1 - pastosity, 2 - edema, 3 - anasarca.

 Instrumental diagnostics of dilated cardiomyopathy

-Cardiac enlargement, cardiothoracic ratio of more than 0.5 - cardiomegaly, signs of pulmonary congestion, interstitial or alveolar edema.
+Cardiac enlargement, cardiothoracic ratio more than 0.5 - cardiomegaly, signs of pulmonary congestion, interstitial or alveolar edema.

 • Echocardiography.
 Two-dimensional (B and 20) and one-dimensional (M) modes.